-These impediments didn’t prevent a young woman, known to her family as Jenny, from closeting herself in her room each morning for over twenty years with a quill and bottle of homemade ink.
+These impediments didn’t prevent a young woman, known to her family as Jenny, from closeting herself in her room each morning for over twenty years with a quill and a bottle of homemade ink.
 She faced even more obstacles than the modern writer: earning income from writing was considered inappropriate for a young woman, her formal education ended at age ten, and self-published e-books wouldn’t appear for another two hundred years.
 Despite all this and the fact that her novels were published anonymously, Jane Austen is honored to this day as one of the century’s greatest English writers.

 But what sets Austen apart from the thousands of romance novels published every year?
 Let’s delve into some of her strengths as a writer.